alosec/claude-editor-hook/README.md

 # Claude Editor Hook

-> A context-aware editor launcher that lets Claude orchestrate what opens when you hit `Ctrl-G` in Claude Code.
+> A command palette for Claude Code that intercepts `Ctrl-G` to launch editors, tools, and specialized agents.

+## Current Status

+⚠️ **This is vibes-coded experimental software.
+The main functionality delivers, but expect rough edges.**

+**✅ Working Now:**
+- FZF command palette menu with editor selection (emacs, vi, nano)
+- Interactive prompt enhancement (spawns new Claude window for investigation)
+- Non-interactive prompt enhancement (auto-enhances with Claude + Haiku)
+- Installation system with git metadata tracking
+- Pattern-based configuration system

+**🚧 Experimental:**
+- 8 menu pattern implementations for research (Pattern 2 is the settled approach)
+- Installation script (works but not well tested)

+**📋 Planned:**
+- Enhanced history viewer - "Better Ctrl-O" that parses ~/.claude/projects for rich activity view (editor-hook-22)
+- Context file system for multi-file opening (editor-hook-3)
+- Multi-pane tmux layouts with logs (editor-hook-13)
+- MCP tool for Claude to write context files (editor-hook-7)

 ## What Is This?

 When you press `Ctrl-G` in Claude Code to edit a prompt, it launches whatever is in your `$EDITOR` environment variable.
-This project intercepts that hook, allowing Claude to dynamically control what you see:
+This project intercepts that hook to provide a command palette that can launch:

+- ✅ **Interactive menus** with FZF for choosing editors and tools
+- ✅ **Prompt enhancement agents** that investigate your codebase and rewrite prompts
+- ✅ **Any editor** (emacs, vi, nano) or viewer (batcat)
+- ✅ **Anything scriptable** - the menu accepts any command or script
-- **Multiple files** at specific line numbers in emacs
+- 📋 **Multiple files** at specific line numbers (requires context file system - planned)
-- **File previews** with syntax highlighting via batcat
-- **Interactive menus** with numbered options
-- **Tmux sessions** with editor, logs, and test panes
+- 📋 **Tmux layouts** with editor, logs, and test panes (planned)
-- **Log streams** from servers or browsers
+- 📋 **Log streams** from servers or browsers (planned)
-- **Anything else** you can script

-## How It Works
+## How It Works (Current Implementation)

 ```
 ┌───────────────────────────────────────────────┐